How To Create A Trading Routine?

 As well as that these hours are also when the most liquidity is in the market so I will not be wasting my time during slow hours when the markets are not moving so it makes sense to trade only then.

-- Exercise e.g., walking outside in nature, gym (Remove stress)
+- Exercise e.g go for a walk, gym (Remove stress)

-- Create tomorrow’s plan based on what happened and recorded during the day
+- Create tomorrow’s plan based on the days trading

 - Visualisations, imagine accomplishing the goals set for the next day